muhammadshehzaib/What-I-learn-today/README.md

 25-29 July Learn about Claude — flows, skills, and other features.
 Watch a 1-hour YouTube video on it.

 Learn how to do LinkedIn DMs properly — how I should be reaching out to people.
 Learn about business and how it differs from a job.
 Learn about AI workflows.

 30-31 July Learn about how can 2-3 members able to build large applications using claude skills and also learned about best practices how I can improve my resume

+1-8 August Learn about qdrant vector db and rag systems and also work on the resume portfolio Generator projects like =>  add analytics dashboard and event tracking with device, referrer, duration, clicked =>  implement LLM service with JSON repair and add multiple portfolio resume templates =>  add AI-powered job matching and personalized cover letter generation services and UI modal =>  implement AI chat functionality, portfolio API services, and backend router integration